kaiachain/caver-js/README.md

 You can now use caver-js.
 You can send a basic request to the node as shown below and check the results.
 ```
 > caver.rpc.klay.getClientVersion().then(console.log)
-Klaytn/vX.X.X/linux-amd64/goX.X.X
+kaia/vX.X.X/linux-amd64/goX.X.X
 ```

 ### Using caver-js keyring/wallet

-You can easily use your Klaytn account when signing a transaction or message by using the [Keyring] / [wallet].
+You can easily use your kaia account when signing a transaction or message by using the [Keyring] / [wallet].

 The keyring is a new feature that contains an address and one or more private keys based on the key types ([SingleKeyring], [MultipleKeyring] or [RoleBasedKeyring]).
 Refer to [caver.wallet.keyring] for details.
 [caver.wallet], the **in-memory wallet**, is provided to easily manage multiple keyrings.

-**Note** Functions associated with `wallet` and `keyring` have no effect on the Klaytn blockchain platform.
+**Note** Functions associated with `wallet` and `keyring` have no effect on the kaia blockchain platform.
 It just manipulates keyrings in the in-memory wallet.

 Let's create a random keyring as shown in the example below:
 ```